visioforge/.Net-SDK-s-samples/Video Capture SDK X (crossplatform)/WPF/CSharp/Networks Streamer/readme.md

-# Video Capture SDK .Net - Social Networks Streamer Demo (WPF, cross-platform engine)
+# Video Capture SDK .Net - Networks Streamer Demo (WPF, cross-platform engine)

 This sample showcases the integration of VisioForge Video Capture SDK .Net within a WPF application designed for streaming to social networks.
 It demonstrates how to enumerate and select video/audio input and output devices, configure video and audio source settings, and stream to platforms like YouTube, Facebook Live, and generic RTMP servers.